sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/oracle-to-ps.md

     psql -U NW@[DB Name] -h [DB Name].postgres.database.azure.com -d NW < NW-views.sql
     ```

 7. With that, we have migrated views.
-    - Navigate to the **Query Editor** and test these migrated views.
-    - Utilize the query below, which will show data where **productsales** is greater than 5000.
+Let's return to pgAdmin's Query Editor and test these migrated views.
+Utilize the query below, which will show data where **productsales** is greater than 5000.
 You can envision how this would be useful in an organization to identify successful items in a given year (1997).

     ```sql
     SELECT *